Code-Institute-Submissions/ms2-explore-asia/README.md

 * I used [JSHint](https://jshint.com/) when working with JavaScript to check for errors.
 * [Stack Overflow](https://stackoverflow.com/) as a general reference.
 * [W3Schools](https://www.w3schools.com/default.asp) as a general reference.
+* [Am I Responsive](http://ami.responsivedesign.is/) provides the image shown at the start of this README.
+* [Responsive Website Design Tester](https://www.responsivedesignchecker.com/) used to check how the site views on different devices.